 The Office of Independent Education and Parental Choice employs six (6) Regional Managers.
 The Regional Managers are in place to maintain scholarship program files for the participating private schools.
 This includes the annual, notarized, sworn compliance statement certifying compliance with state laws required by the Department as outlined in Sections 1002.39(6)(d) and 1002.395(9)(g), Florida Statutes.
-Based in Tallahassee, each Regional Manager is in charge of maintaining files for specified areas of the state.
-Compliance documentation for each school is reviewed by a specific Regional Manager in order to facilitate communication and increase accuracy and efficiency for participating private schools in the process of demonstrating compliance.
+Based in Tallahassee, each Regional Manager is in charge of maintaining files for schools in one area of the state.
+Compliance documentation for each school is reviewed by a specific Regional Manager in order to facilitate effective communication between the Department and participating private schools in the process of demonstrating compliance.

-During the period of December 1, 2011, to November 30, 2012, the six (6) Regional Managers collectively handled, on average, over 1,500 live phone calls and voicemails per month.
+During the period of December 1, 2012, to November 29, 2013, the six (6) Regional Managers collectively handled, on average, over 1,500 live phone calls and voicemails per month.

 Regional Managers also respond to e-mails from private schools, parents, and school districts.
-Our records indicate they logged, on average collectively, over 2,700 e-mails per month.
+Our records indicate they logged, on average collectively, over 2,600 e-mails per month.